Want to know how to get to Paris from London by train? The answer is simple, take the Eurostar train!

 - The Channel tunnel is 31.4 miles long and was completed in 1994

-- Trains to Paris terminate at the Gare du Nord and fares start at £58. round trip
+- London to Paris train cost: fares start at $75. round trip

-I would highly recommend Eurostar – smooth ride, quick clean and comfortable.
-Don’t think you can ask much more than that.
-If you want more details on how I planned our two week trip with London, Paris and Edinburgh, you can grab it here!
+I’d highly recommend Eurostar for your London to Paris trip.
+I don’t think you can ask more than a smooth, quick comfortable journey!
+Ready for details on how I planned our two week trip with London, Paris and Edinburgh?